-Things change remarkably fast in regards to wineries in the Napa Valley that it is often difficult to keep up.
-We make our best effort to discover changes: revisiting wineries (very often), browsing wine shop inventories, subscribing to winery mailing lists, attending trade, educational & wine tasting events including select release and harvest parties, talking to many people in the industry, reviewing numerous related blogs & websites, watching wine related videos, reviewing restaurant wine lists both online and in person, as well as spending considerable time in the Napa Valley (this is where the osmosis kicks in).
+Things change remarkably fast in regard to wineries in Napa Valley that it is often difficult to keep up.
+We make our best effort to discover changes: revisiting wineries (very often), browsing wine shop inventories, subscribing to winery mailing lists, attending trade, educational & wine tasting events including select release and harvest parties, talking to many people in the industry, reviewing numerous related blogs & websites and social media channels, watching wine related videos, reviewing restaurant wine lists both online and in person, as well as spending considerable time in Napa Valley; this is where the osmosis kicks in.

 What about photography on the site?

-We take all the photographs on this site (with very very few exceptions).
+We take all the photographs on this site (with extremely few exceptions).
 If you are a Napa winery and you would like to use any photos we have taken of your winery for any use – feel free to do so.
 If you are Paul Franson, also feel free to do so.
 Everyone else, please ask for permission first OR simply credit us.
 It’s not hard to do.

 Have you broken any wine glasses on this project?